SFitz911/Carrier_Broker_Saas/PROJECT_DESCRIPTION_AND_GOALS.md

 > **This is how you use I.T. to change the world.**

-Carrier Board is a two-way reporting and rating platform designed to bring **transparency and fairness** to the logistics industry—one load at a time.
+Carrier Board is a **trucker-only** rating platform designed to bring **transparency and fairness** to the logistics industry—one load at a time.
+Truckers rate brokers and shippers, not the other way around.

 ---